 When a health care provider, medical practitioner, or healthcare facility acts in a way that causes you to suffer an injury or makes an existing condition worse than it was, there may be a basis for you to take legal action against this party.

 A well-prepared and documented claim aims to recover all your medical expenses, lost income, and other economic damages, as well as non-quantifiable losses, like pain and suffering.

-If the actions of a medical practitioner or facility caused you to suffer an injury or worsened an existing condition, an Oceanside medical malpractice lawyer could help.
+If the actions of a medical practitioner or facility caused you to suffer an injury or worsened an existing condition, an Oceanside personal injury lawyer could help.
 At Friedman & Simon, L.L.P., we will fight for your right to recover every dollar of damages that you are entitled to and deserve.